Introduction to US Law and Introduction to US Legal Practice

 Introduction to US Legal Practice teaches practical skills needed in the US legal environment including locating cases, statutes and other legal source materials; citing legal authority correctly; and checking the validity of case citations.
 In addition, these introductory classes help prepare students for study at a US law school by developing their skills in briefing cases, course outlining, and taking law school examinations.

-All LLM students who received their first degree in law outside the United States must take Introduction to US Law and Introduction to US Legal Practice.
-Students beginning the LLM program Fall 2023 will take the Intro. classes beginning Monday, August 12 through Friday, August 23, 2024.
+All LLM students who received their first degree in law outside the United States must take Introduction to US Law and Introduction to US Legal Practice (together referred to as "Intro.").
+Students beginning the LLM program in Fall 2025 will take the Intro. classes from Monday, August 11 to Friday, August 22, 2025.
+An additional class meeting will be held on Wednesday, September 3 (Legislative Monday).

 On the last day of the class there is an essay exam on the line of cases covered during the second week of Intro.
 Students have found studying for and writing the exam for Intro. to be important preparation for the fall semester.

 Please note that credits earned for these classes do not count toward the 24 credits needed to earn the LLM degree.
-Students who need the LLM degree to qualify to take the New York Bar exam can use credits earned in Introduction to US Law and in Introduction to US Legal Practice toward fulfilling NY Bar eligibility requirements.
+Students who need the LLM degree to qualify to take the New York Bar exam can use credits earned in Intro. toward fulfilling NY Bar eligibility requirements.

 Introduction to US Law Sections

-During the second week of Introduction to US Law, several days are devoted to exploring an evolving line of cases; the topic of these cases differs between sections as indicated below.
+During the second week of Intro., several days are devoted to exploring an evolving line of cases; the topic of these cases differs between sections as indicated below.
 You will receive a registration link via email asking you to indicate your section preference.
 We will honor your preference to the extent possible, while maintaining classes of equal size.
-If you do not indicate a preference, we will place you into one of the Intro sections.
+If you do not indicate a preference, we will place you into one of the Intro. sections.
 Once you are assigned to a section of Introduction to US Law, you will be automatically enrolled in the summer course Introduction to US Legal Practice.

 Just or Unjust?
 Punitive Damages and the American Judicial System